When was the Part 1 outline application, and what did the application include?

 How will the increase in traffic on local roads be mitigated?

-Linden Homes and Miller Homes are also in discussions with the Highways Agency and West Sussex County Council regarding a number of highways improvements.
+Miller Homes and Vistry Homes are also in discussions with the Highways Agency and West Sussex County Council regarding a number of highways improvements.

 The development will likely be served by a new, regular bus link from the City Centre, while new and improved cycle and pedestrian routes linking the City with the site, Fishbourne and the South Downs National Park will promote sustainable forms of transport, thereby reducing the need for private car-ownership.